rimsha-shahid/Personality-Prediction-through-CV-analysis-using-Machine-Learning/README.md

 3. Dowwnload the zip file of this project by clicking on code.
 4. Extract the zip file.
 5. Open the [personality prediction.sln] in visual studio.
-6. Open the DB.bak file by using MS SQL server.
+6. Open the DB.bak file by using MS SQL server.(Use the following step below on how to open .bak file?)
-7. Now you can modify this project.
+8. Now you can modify this project.

+### How to open .bak file?
+ 1. Open SSMS (SQL Server Management Studio), right-click on the database where you want to restore the .bak data to and select "Tasks" > "Restore" > "Database".
+ 2. Click the three dots button next to the "From device" section, browse to choose the .bak file saved on your local drive.
+ 3. Click "Add" to specify the exact location where you saved the .bak file, select it and click "OK" to confirm
+ 4. Tick "Full Database Backup" and "Transaction Log Backup", click "OK" to confirm.
+ 5. When the restore process completes, click "OK" to finish.
+ Note: If the .bak file contains the backup of your SQL database, the whole process also works to restore your corrupted SQL Server database from backup.